Hailuoto: Villages

+Climate

+Hailuoto has a subarctic climate (Dfc).
+The climate is slightly milder than Oulu's due to influence from the Bothnian Bay.

 Services

 In the center village of Hailuoto there is a comprehensive school, two grocery stores (K-Market and Sale), a bank (Osuuspankki), a barber shop and a filling station (SEO).

 The Arctic Light House Hotel for tourists is located right next to the Marjaniemi Lighthouse.

 Religion

 According to the 2018 regional division, the only parishes in the municipality are the Hailuoto Parish of the Finnish Evangelical Lutheran Church and the Oulu Orthodox Parish of the Finnish Orthodox Church.
 Of the revival movements within the church, Conservative Laestadianism operates in the locality, which has the Hailuoto Peace Association (Hailuodon Rauhanyhdistys).

 Culture

 The entire island of Hailuoto is classified as one of Finland's nationally significant built cultural environments.
 The unique landscape and natural conditions have made Hailuoto, the largest island in the Bay of Bothnia, one of Finland's national landscapes.

+Festival

+Since 2011, highly acclaimed Finnish indie music festival Bättre Folk has been organized in Marjaniemi.

 Food

 In the 1980s, fish potatoes made from European whitefish were named traditional food of the Hailuoto parish.